 Child Safety Online

 The internet can be a fantastic place for children and young people to talk to friends, be creative and have fun.
 However, just like in the real world, parents and carers need to be aware of the dangers they may face and take steps to keep them safe online.
+The lucrative world of online games is expanding with varied options of car and bike racing, aircraft games available at sites such as jet x.

 Reduce their risk by following these simple tips: